StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/honoring-and-obeying-parents/higher.md

 There are collectivist cultures in the world wherein it is normal for the leader of a family/clan (typically an older male) to decide the affairs of everyone in the group (children being just part of the collective).
 This typically horrifies certain individuals from Western cultures ("what do you mean her father gets to pick who she marries?!"), but then again, most of these horrified individuals did not grow up in the society in question.
 By putting themselves in the shoes of the person they feel has been wronged and projecting their own culture, self-righteous condemnation comes all too easily.

 Now, I'm *not* saying that it is not possible that some of these situations are not in fact problematic -- I have no doubt some (and perhaps even many) are.
 The point is that unless it is really us in these circumstances, it is once again none of our business.
-(And here's the crux: how many children in these cultures truly feel wronged by the situation?).

 On the other hand, if, for example, my American parents suddenly decided that they ought to get to pick out who my wife will be without my say, this action, *here in America*, would be considered strange.
 As a matter of application, even if they positively commanded me to marry someone, it would not be at all unreasonable for me to question things rather than meekly submitting to such a directive.